 Empowerment!
 Together we will share knowledge, support, and embrace the process of learning.
 This is a unique time and school and school has been different but change is inevitable, we grow and evolve from change.
 We are dedicated to providing a nurturing learning environment that is positive, safe, warm, caring, as well as a fun place for our students to learn and grow.

 Student success is attributed to the partnership and the relationships we build within our community and this is MOST important now more than ever.
 We will continue to hold virtual meetings, workshops, and family events.
 Please check our school website, social media accounts, email, and Google classroom to stay connected.

 Thank you to responding to our P.S.
-75 School Survey.
-We have carefully planned based on the survey results.
+75 School Surveys.
+We carefully plan based on the survey results to meet your needs.
 We will continue to communicate and send out surveys throughout the school year to identify glows, grows and make adjustments accordingly.